IMPORTANT NOTICE – Please Read

 11th Congressional District

 Current Site StatusThe U.S. Environmental Protection Agency deleted the Taylor Borough Dump from the agency's National Priorities List of the nation's most hazardous waste sites on September 30, 1999.
 The City of Scranton has taken over responsibility to conduct operation and maintenance (O&M) activities at the site to ensure the protectiveness of the soil cover.
-Results of the sampling have shown that the soil cover is performing as expected and is protective of human health and the environment.
-A Five-Year Review Report is scheduled to be completed for the Site in 2013.
+A Five-Year Review Report was completed for the Site on June 24, 2013.
+The remedy remains protective and is performing as expected.

 Site DescriptionThe Taylor Borough Dump, located in Lackawanna County, Pennsylvania, is a privately owned, inactive landfill that covers 125 acres.
 The City of Scranton, located about three miles north of the site, used the former underground and strip mine as a municipal dump from 1964 through 1968.
 The unfenced site was placed on the National Priorities List because approximately 1,200 drums containing hazardous organic chemicals and heavy metals had been dumped illegally there.
 Drums were found in six main areas on the site.
 Wastes had escaped from the drums and contaminated the soil, surface water, sediments, groundwater, and the surrounding air.
 Even after the EPA built a fence around the area, trespassers breached it to bike, jog, and hunt on the site.
 The landfill is near a residential area and a community park.
 It is estimated that 1,000 people live within a one-mile radius of the site, and 10,000 people live within three miles of the site.
 A residential development borders the southeastern edge of the landfill, but the nearest dwelling is several hundred feet from the closest area used for drum waste disposal.
 Residents obtain water from a surface water supply that does not receive runoff from the site.
 Contaminants in the groundwater on site included phthalic acid esters, polychlorinated biphenyls (PCBs), chlordane, and arsenic.
 Contaminants detected in sediments included antimony, arsenic, lead, and PCBs.
 On-site soils contained phthalic acid esters, polycyclic aromatic hydrocarbons (PAHs), arsenic, and lead.
 Off-site surface water contained lead, chlordane, and PCBs.